openSUSE/news-o-o/_posts/2026/2026-09-03-gsoc-2026-uyuni-mqtt-nodered.md

 Hello, [openSUSE](https://www.opensuse.org/) community!

-My name is Geetansh Goyal, and I was a Google Summer of Code (GSoC) 2026 mentee with the openSUSE organization.
-This is my first year contributing to a project of this size, and this post is my account of the summer working on **"Event-Driven Automation for Uyuni via MQTT and Node-RED,"** mentored by Ondrej Holecek and Abid Mehmood, both from SUSE.
+My name is Geetansh Goyal, and I was a Google Summer of Code (GSoC) 2026 mentee with [Uyuni](https://www.uyuni-project.org/) and the [openSUSE](https://www.opensuse.org/) project.
+This is my first year contributing to a project of this size, and this post is my account of the summer working on **"Event-Driven Automation for Uyuni via MQTT and Node-RED,"** mentored by Ondrej Holecek and Abid Mehmood, both from the [openSUSE](https://www.opensuse.org/) community.

 ## The problem